M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 3 active-X
+Version 9.8 Revision 4 active-X

-A bug fixed in lambda functions when call a sub in lambda, by another sub
+- Added Binary.Add() to perform addition modulo 2^32
+- fix Def.
+In this example all variables are long except c which is boolean.
+Previous d defined as boolean also.
+This isn't as designed.
+Def long a,b, c as boolean, d
+- fix meditor in Info.gsb (bundled in this setup), when we use control box in form, and choose the help menu item, an error occur.
+Now is ok (we just put a 0 as parameter.

-when fist time run the interpreter do this in M2000 console: dir appdir$ load info then press F1 to save info.gsb to M2000 user directory
+When fist time run the interpreter do this in M2000 console: dir appdir$ load info then press F1 to save info.gsb to M2000 user directory